lammps/lammps/doc/src/fix_neb.rst

-to the final image, for images before or after the climbing image respectively. :math:`ED_{ideal}` is the corresponding cumulative sum of average absolute energy differences in each case, just as for *ideal*.
+to the final image, for images before or after the climbing image respectively. :math:`ED_{ideal}` is the corresponding cumulative sum of average absolute energy differences in each case, in close analogy to *ideal*.
 This form of nudging is to aid schemes which integrate forces along, or near to, NEB pathways such as :doc:`fix_pafi <fix_pafi>`.

 ----------